Skip to main content

 For example:

-octez-client transfer 0 from tz1RLPEeMxbJYQBFbXYw8WHdXjeUjnG5ZXNq to KT1FRzozuzFMWLimpFeSdADHTMxzU8KtgCr9 \
+octez-client call KT1WckZ2uiLfHCfQyNp1mtqeRcC1X6Jg2Qzf from tz1RLPEeMxbJYQBFbXYw8WHdXjeUjnG5ZXNq \

 Triggering sequencer operator updates

-octez-client transfer 0 from my_wallet to KT1XdSAYGXrUDE1U5GNqUKKscLWrMhzyjNeh \
+octez-client call KT1WckZ2uiLfHCfQyNp1mtqeRcC1X6Jg2Qzf from my_wallet \

 --entrypoint "trigger_committee_upgrade" \